Updated WWE Extreme Rules 2018 Match Card, Keys to Ensuring a Successful PPV

 With all PPVs now running four hours or more, plus a one-hour pre-show, WWE has the option of adding one or two additional matches without forcing any of them to feel rushed.

-Bayley and Sasha Banks have been ramping up their storyline recently with both women verbally and physically attacking each other to the point where Kurt Angle decided to send them to counseling with the world-renowned Dr. Shelby.
+Bayley and Sasha Banks have been ramping up their storyline recently, with both women verbally and physically attacking each other to the point where Kurt Angle decided to send them to counseling with the world-renowned Dr. Shelby.

 If they can't fix their problems by the end of Monday's Raw, Angle may decide to have them settle their differences at Extreme Rules.